mensago/mensagod/README.md

 # anselusd: server-side daemon for the [Anselus](https://anselus.org) online communications platform

-anselusd, which will eventually have a better name, provides identity services and data storage and synchronization for Anselus client applications and is released under the GPLv3 license.
+anselusd, which will eventually have a better name, provides identity services and data storage and synchronization for Anselus client applications and is released under the MIT license.

 ## Description